Tehama County Uber Accident Lawyers

 Rideshare Accident Statistics

 When examining the percentage contribution of annual impaired driving fatalities and the number of trips conducted by impaired drivers in 2020, rideshare platforms emerge as a promising countermeasure to address this harm.
-These platforms offer potentially impaired drivers an easily accessible alternative mode of transportation.
+These platforms offer potentially impaired drivers an accessible alternative mode of transportation.

-- Half of crash fatalities occur in urban areas (UAs)
+- Half of crash fatalities occur in urban areas (UAs).

-- 59% of rural crash deaths occur within 5 miles of UAs
+- 59% of rural crash deaths occur within 5 miles of UAs.

 How Long Do I Have To File An Uber Accident Claim In Tehama County, CA?

-If you or someone you know got injured in an Uber accident, call us today at (888) 488-1391 or complete our online form for a free initial consultation.
+If you or someone you know got injured in an Uber accident, call us at (888) 488-1391 or complete our online form for a free initial consultation.
 We can answer your questions in person and explain the legal process.

-Our Uber accident lawyers in Tehama County also offer legal services in neighboring cities and communities such as Willow Creek, Ukiah, Fort Bragg, Chico, Yuba City, Lincoln, Auburn, Redding, Anderson, Shasta Lake, Weaverville, Clearlake, Lakeport, Mendocino, Laytonville, Willows, Shingletown, Eureka, Fortuna, Arcata, and Trinidad.
+Our Uber accident lawyers in Tehama County also offer legal services to victims in neighboring cities and communities such as Willow Creek, Ukiah, Fort Bragg, Chico, Yuba City, Lincoln, Auburn, Redding, Anderson, Shasta Lake, Weaverville, Clearlake, Lakeport, Mendocino, Laytonville, Willows, Shingletown, Eureka, Fortuna, Arcata, and Trinidad.